aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-slide/convert-slide/_index.md

 To convert a slide to an image, do this:

-1. First,
-   * convert the slide to a Bitmap first by using the [GetThumbnail](https://reference.aspose.com/slides/cpp/class/aspose.slides.i_slide#a7bd377d403ff886232df21351c1fe783) method or
+1. First, convert the slide to a Bitmap first by using the [GetImage](https://reference.aspose.com/slides/cpp/aspose.slides/islide/getimage/) method
-   * render the slide to a Graphics object by using the [RenderToGraphics](https://reference.aspose.com/slides/cpp/class/aspose.slides.i_slide#a4132dc7840e7a2ad537890ee7b86288f) method from the [ISlide](https://reference.aspose.com/slides/cpp/class/aspose.slides.i_slide) interface.

 2. Second, set additional options for conversion and convertible slide objects through
    * the [ITiffOptions](https://reference.aspose.com/slides/cpp/class/aspose.slides.export.i_tiff_options) interface or
    * the [IRenderingOptions](https://reference.aspose.com/slides/cpp/class/aspose.slides.export.i_rendering_options) interface.